pk910/dynamic-ssz/README.md

 - **dynssz + fastssz:** [1554 ms / 1096 ms] success

 These results showcase the dynamic processing capabilities of `dynssz`, particularly its ability to handle data structures that `fastssz` cannot process due to its static nature.
 While `dynssz` introduces additional processing time, its flexibility allows it to successfully manage both mainnet and minimal presets.
 The combined `dynssz` and `fastssz` approach significantly improves performance while maintaining this flexibility, making it a viable solution for applications requiring dynamic SSZ processing.

+## Technical Overview

+### Key Components

+- **Type and Value Size Calculation**: The library distinguishes between type sizes (static sizes of types or -1 for dynamic types) and value sizes (the absolute size of an instance in SSZ representation), utilizing recursive functions to accurately determine these sizes based on reflection and tag annotations (`ssz-size`, `dynssz-size`).

+- **Encoding/Decoding Dispatch**: Central to the library's architecture are the `marshalType` and `unmarshalType` functions.
+These serve as entry points to the encoding and decoding processes, respectively, dynamically dispatching tasks to specialized functions based on the nature of the data (e.g., `marshalStruct`, `unmarshalArray`).

+- **Dynamic Handling with Static Efficiency**: For types that do not necessitate dynamic processing (neither the type nor its nested types have dynamic specifications), `dynssz` optimizes performance by invoking corresponding `fastssz` functions.
+This ensures minimal overhead for types compatible with static processing.

+- **Size Hints and Spec Values**: `dynssz` intelligently handles sizes through `sszSizeHint` structures, derived from field tag annotations.
+These hints inform the library whether to process data statically or dynamically, allowing for precise and efficient data serialization.

+### Architecture Flow

+1. **Size Calculation**: Upon receiving a data structure for encoding or decoding, `dynssz` first calculates its size.
+For encoding, it determines whether the structure can be processed statically or requires dynamic handling.
+For decoding, it assesses the expected size of the incoming SSZ data.

+2. **Dynamic vs. Static Path Selection**: Based on the size calculation and the presence of dynamic specifications, the library selects the appropriate processing path.
+Static paths leverage `fastssz` for efficiency, while dynamic paths use runtime reflection.

+3. **Recursive Encoding/Decoding**: The library recursively processes each field or element of the data structure.
+It dynamically navigates through nested structures, applying the correct encoding or decoding method based on the data type and size characteristics.

+4. **Specialized Function Dispatch**: For complex types (e.g., slices, arrays, structs), `dynssz` dispatches tasks to specialized functions tailored to handle specific encoding or decoding needs, ensuring accurate and efficient processing.

 ## Contributing